box/box-typescript-sdk-gen/docs/chunkedUploads.md

 - uploadSessionId `string`
   - The ID of the upload session.
 Example: "D5E3F7A"
-- queryParams `GetFileUploadSessionPartsQueryParamsArg`
+- queryParams `GetFileUploadSessionPartsQueryParams`
   - Query parameters of getFileUploadSessionParts method
-- headers `GetFileUploadSessionPartsHeadersArg`
+- headers `GetFileUploadSessionPartsHeaders`
   - Headers of getFileUploadSessionParts method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.